dansiviter/cito-echo/README.md

 # Citō Echo Example

+:information_source: **Note:** Citō has not yet been released yet, therefore this must be build locally prior to running this.

 Very simple webapp that uses [Citō](http://cito.io) and to echo responses back to the user.
 Simply run using

 	mvn wildfly-swarm:run